 Skip to main content

 Custom fields come in different types, each suited to specific kinds of data.
-Choose the right type to ensure data consistency and enable proper filtering.
+Choose the right type when creating a field — the field type cannot be changed after creation.

 • Preferred name